happybit/happybit.github.io/about.md

 footer: true
 ---

-**pzheng**

-Major in UMTS/testing

-Interested in radio access, productivity, reading, etc
+A software tester in telecom industry who is interested in radio access, productivity, reading, etc.